tieje/tieje.github.io/content/posts/how_to_code_anywhere_anytime_with_termux.md

 toc=true
 +++

-As a doting husband, I often find myself comforting my wife.
-It is my greatest joy in life.

-And yet.

-It is completely antithetical to the merging of man with machine.
-It is polar opposite of the hustle, grindset mindset that has earned me everything that I have.
-I have a problem I must admit: I'm an American.

-So I was born an American with a smartphone in one hand, a fist of cash in the other, and even worse, I'm a developer.
-Here's how I augmented my cybernetic skill tree:

 ## Requirements

 - A smartphone.
 I use Android, but Termux should work on IPhone.
 - A low-power computer.
 I recommend a raspberry pi with Rasbian Lite OS installed.
 It's much cheaper than an EC2 instance.
 But I guess AWS offers one free T3 micro instance (720 h of compute time per month) per AWS account.
 - Control over your router.
-This is optional if you're really looking to code outside of your home and not just from bed next to your spouse.
+This is optional if you're really looking to code outside of your home.
-- A spouse/family you would do anything to protect, even set up a sub-optimal method of coding on your phone.

 ## General Idea